 One of my biggest gripes about tests like the ACT is that they are timed and more focused on calculations than actual thinking.
 Math (among other subjects the ACT assesses) is meant to be deeply thought about.
 Instead, learners learn how to take the test.
 This system gaming does not provide any in-depth thinking beyond the test itself.
 Assessments in math classes should not follow the ACT’s lead.
 It is much more beneficial to concentrate on problems than learners robotically completing problems as fast as possible to finish a test.
 If a concept is important enough to be tested on, then it is important enough to get the appropriate amount of time to be thought about.

 Note: I am not saying that learners should be given as much time as they want on a test, but they should not feel rushed to finish a test.
 Showing mastery of a concept does not require a race against the clock.

 As a society, we do not need speedy executors of processes anymore.
-We can do calculations with computers.
+Computers can do our calculations.
 We need mathematical modellers, predictors, justifiers, communicators, and problem solvers.
 We need more people who program and work with computers than people who act like them.
 These types of people are those who will take up future STEM jobs.

 The heart of math is to deeply understand concepts and how they relate to solving other problems.
 This type of thinking is the basis of intelligence, and time should not limit this.

 Math ≠ Memorizing Algorithms

 With the ubiquity of information due to the advancements in technology, memorizing facts, formulas, and equations has become increasingly obsolete.
 Learners should spend valuable learning time working on higher-order thinking rather than rote memorization.

 What Good Math Teaching Looks Like